joj-macho/Pythological-Playground/number-guessing-game/README.md

-# High and Low Number Guessing Game
+# High or Low Number Guessing Game

 ## Description

-The program you provided is a simple number guessing game.
+The "High or Low Number Guessing Game" is an interactive Python program that challenges the users's guessing skills.
+In this game, the user must attempt to guess a secret number randomly chosen by the computer within a specified range.

 ## How it Works

 - First, the program imports the `random` module, which allows for generating random numbers.

-- Then the `main()` function is defined.
-The program begins prints a welcome message and briefly explains the rules of the game.
+- Then the `main()` function begins prints a welcome message and briefly explains the rules of the game.
 It generates a random secret number using the `random.randint()` function.
 The secret number is a random integer between 1 and 20.
 The program prompts the user to guess the number.

-- The `main` funcion then enters a loop that gives the user five attempts to guess the number.
+- The program then enters a loop that gives the user 5 attempts to guess the number.
 The loop variable `num_guesses` keeps track of the number of guesses made.
 Inside the loop, the program informs the user about the number of remaining guesses.

 - The user is prompted to enter their guess using the `input()` function.
 The input is converted to an integer using `int()`.